“Distinguished by an exquisite design and premium quality materials in order to echo the ethos of the Leica brand.”

 Leica M11 x Summilux M 35mm f/1.4 ASPH

-Neptune Islands, South Australia, are defining testing grounds for SUB13.
+Neptune Islands, South Australia are defining testing grounds for SUB13.
 We return each year, spending significant time working in conditions that demand trust in equipment, process, and muscle memory.
-That repetition, across seasons and encounters, allows our prototypes to be refined not in theory, but in use.
+That repetition, across seasons and encounters, allows our prototypes to be refined in use, not theory.

-'Marauder' could only be made through the ergonomics of the M housing itself, allowing continuous control of focus, shutter speed, and aperture while maintaining full engagement with the subject.
+Marauder could only be made through the ergonomics of the M housing itself, with continuous control of focus, shutter speed, and aperture.
 Nothing requires the eye to leave the rangefinder.
 Every critical control remains exactly where the hands expect it to be.